IBS574/Feb25_2016/narrative.md

 ### Automate a pipeline with _make_

-Create a file call _Makefile_ in your working directry. ( You can use emacs or the RStudio new_file>text dialog).
+Create a file called _Makefile_ in your working directry. ( You can use emacs or the RStudio new_file>text dialog).

 In the Makefile insert the text as below